Military helicopter exercises in Davidson on Wednesday and Thursday

 Students were sent home early due to the death of a school employee on the morning of Tuesday, Oct.
 7.

-Lac Coulonge water levels are expected to rise to 108.35 by Sunday, but this could change depending on rainfall.
-The Ottawa River Planning Board sets the major flood level at 108.50 in that location.
+Lac Coulonge water levels are expected to rise to 108.40 by Monday, but this could change depending on rainfall.
+The major flood level is set at 108.50 at that location, only a few notches higher than this weekend’s expected levels.

 The municipalities announced the pilot project on Thursday.